Emerald High School: Facilities

 The campus encompasses 23.46 acre on the east side of Dublin.
 It includes two academic towers, an administration building, library, visual and performing arts center, student center and wellness center, gym, and sports field.
 The Catherine Kuo Performing Arts Center will be completed by April 2027.

 Athletics

-The school's teams are the Aerouants, dragon-like Celtic folklore monsters, and its colors are green, blue, and white.
+The school's teams are the Aeronauts, dragon-like Celtic folklore monsters, and its colors are green, blue, and white.
 The mascot was chosen to reflect the Irish heritage of the city of Dublin as well as the students' preference for a sea serpent or Asian dragon to reflect the large number of Asian Americans now living in the city.
 In its first year, the school competed independently; starting in 2024–2025, it competes in the Bay Valley Athletic League, whose other schools are in Contra Costa County.
 At opening, the school's facilities included a 31000 sqft gym, eight tennis courts, and a weight room with rowing machines; a swimming pool is to be added.
+A shortened version of the mascot, and referred to often, is Aeros.

+Controversy

+The initial mascot of Emerald High School was selected to be a Serpent, receiving the most votes from middle school students from Fallon Middle School and Cottonwood Creek K-8.
+However, shortly after the Serpent mascot was announced, multiple parents protested against the mascot.
+Parents, reasoning that the Serpent was considered a bad omen in many traditions including East Asian, South Asian, and Christian cultures.
+As a result, the Dublin Unified School District changed the mascot to the Aeronauts in early 2023, before the school's official opening.

+Furthermore, Emerald High School has been labeled as having an overly toxic and stressful competitive environment, Students cite the feeling of constantly worrying over academics, and an unhealthy "rat-race" and comparative mindsets.
+This view has increased since the death of three students from the inaugural graduating class.
+Grieving students are given resources at the campus wellness center and throughout the district, however the use of the services is unknown.
+Students state wellness center "didn't help them feel better" and just sent them back to class.
+People believe that there are no punishments, after numerus fire alarms were pulled.

+As a growing school, students, staff and community volunteers have been proactive in providing a balanced high school experience through their Associated Student Body leadership, multiple clubs that service many hobbies beyond academics, and promoting spirit through their sports and music programs.